 - Include any petty cash transactions or other cash transactions for which you have receipts.

 - For income, you will need a listing of all sources of income - checks, credit card payments, etc. You should be able to find these on your bank statement.
-Don't forget cash paid to your business, for which you should have records.

 - You will also need information on any reductions to sale, like discounts or returns.